-Pursuant to 23 CFR 490.211(c)(2), a state DOT has met or made significant progress toward meeting its safety performance targets when at least four of the five safety performance targets established under 23 CFR 490.209(a) have been met, or the actual outcome is better than the baseline performance for the year prior to the establishment of the target.
+Pursuant to 23 CFR 490.211(c)(2), a State Department of Transportation (DOT) has met or made significant progress toward meeting its safety performance targets when at least four of the five safety performance targets established under 23 CFR 490.209(a) have been met, or the actual outcome is better than the baseline performance for the year prior to the establishment of the target.
 For Pennsylvania's 2020 targets, the FHWA determined in March 2022 that Pennsylvania did not meet the statewide targets and is subject to the provisions of 23 U.S.C. § 148 (i).
-This requires PennDOT to submit an implementation plan that identifies gaps; develops strategies, action steps and best practices; and includes a financial and performance review of all HSIP-funded projects.
-In addition, PennDOT is required to obligate in Federal Fiscal Year (FFY) 2023 an amount equal to the FFY2019 HSIP apportionment.
+This requires PennDOT to submit an implementation plan that identifies gaps, develops strategies, action steps and best practices, and includes a financial and performance review of all HSIP funded projects.
+In addition, the Department is required to obligate in Federal Fiscal Year (FFY) 2023 an amount equal to the FFY 2019 HSIP apportionment.

-Progress toward Highway Safety Targets
+Progress Toward Highway Safety Targets

-The DVRPC FY2023 TIP for Pennsylvania was developed to ensure progress toward target achievement.
+The Draft DVRPC 2023 TIP for PA was developed to ensure progress toward target achievement.
 The following steps have been taken at the statewide and regional levels to ensure that projects selected for HSIP funding in Pennsylvania help to achieve a significant reduction of traffic fatalities and serious injuries on all public roads to support achieving safety targets: